giorgi-o/CrossPlatformPlaying/README.md

   - Xbox Live _(this is useful as it shows what people are playing on Xbox but also on PC via Game Bar)_
   - Support for Steam Rich Presence _(to show extra info in games that use Steam's RPC such as CS:GO)_
   - Implement the rest of Riot Games (TFT, Runeterra)
-  - Rocket League
   - Playstation
   - Battle.net
+  - Uplay
-  - Any other game that lets you see what your friends are playing, theoretically
+  - Any other platform or game that lets you see what your friends are playing, theoretically
 - Improve the settings panel
+  - Add user-friendly interface to easily link discord users to in-game IDs
   - Enable toggling individual platforms on/off
   - Make inputting API keys and tokens easier
-  - Add user-friendly interface to easily link discord users to in-game IDs
 - The Code
   - Make it modular to easily install/remove platforms
   - Improve the way the plugin injects the custom activities (doesn't currently update the member list)